chriswarren/chriswarren.github.io/about.md

 I spend a lot of time thinking about clear code, software development practices, and remote work.

-I work at [Arux Software](https://arux.software) as a Principal Developer.
+I work at [Arux Software](https://arux.software) as Director of Engineering.